Hotels near Central Lafourche Bb Association Fields

 Which hotels near Central Lafourche Bb Association Fields have laundry facilities?

-Which hotels near Central Lafourche Bb Association Fields have a pool?
+Which hotels near Central Lafourche Bb Association Fields have an outdoor pool?

 Which hotels near Central Lafourche Bb Association Fields have suites or extra space?